vento007/graph_kit/CYPHER_GUIDE.md

 - Starting from middle or last elements
 - Working with long patterns (4+ elements)
 - Running performance-critical queries
-- You know the node type of your startId
+- You know the node type of your starting nodes

 **Example with long pattern:**